Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: A concrete model

 To generate the observed top Yukawa $y_t \sim 1$, the scale

 Setting $f=1$ TeV as our benchmark, we get $f_{E}\sim 1.7$ TeV.
 Next, we can also derive the mass of the $E_\mu$ gauge boson.
 With $g_E\sim 1.02$ and $f_{E}\sim 1.7$ TeV, The mass is then given by

 which is the most important quantity in our model because it serves as the cutoff of the top loop.
+That is, the top Yukawa coupling is only generated below the scale of $M_E\sim 0.9~\text{TeV}$, where the $E_\mu$ gauge boson is integrated out.
+When approaching the mass $M_E$, the top Yukawa coupling will start revealing its original nature as

+where $k$ is the momentum related to the vertex and $y_{t,0}$ is the top Yukawa coupling at $k^2=0$.
+One can substitute the modified top Yukawa coupling above into Eq.~\eqref{toploop0}.
+The resulting top loop contribution becomes

-Now from the weakly coupling extended gauge group $SU(4)_{EC}$, we get a naturally light cutoff for the top loop contribution, which can relieve the fine-tuning problem and serve as a good alternative to the top partner solution.
+where the mass $M_E$ now plays the role of $\Lambda_t$ as it supposed to be.
+With the weakly coupling extended gauge group $SU(4)_{EC}$, we then get a naturally light cutoff for the top loop contribution, which can relieve the fine-tuning problem and serve as a good alternative to the top partner solution.

+Notice that, a similar Yukawa coupling term for the bottom quarks with $y_b\sim 1$ will also be generated but with the second Higgs $H_2$.
+Such a term, if contributing to all the bottom quark mass, will lead to a generic Type-II two Higgs doublet model with a large tan$\beta$.
+However, the bottom quark mass can also come from the top quark mass through other mechanisms such as radiative mass generation \cite{He:1989er, Ma:1990ce, Babu:1990vx, Dobrescu:2008sz, Baker:2020vkh}.
+Since the low-scale bottom Yukawa coupling is not a necessary part of the model, one can even replace the $D_R$ in the fermion content such that the bottom Yukawa will not be generated at the tree level, such as in \cite{Cacciapaglia:2015yra}.
+Due to this freedom, we will only focus on the new particles that are relevant for the generation of top Yukawa coupling in the following discussion.